0xAX/asm/content/asm_2.md

 > For calculations, we need to access the input parameters.
 This is done using the address stored in the `rbp` register and offsets from this address.

 What was the address stored in the `rbp` register?
 Our stack pointer!
-So after the last `mov` instruction in the function `foo`, our stack frame will look like this:
+So after running the last `mov` instruction in the function `foo`, our stack frame looks like this:

 ![stack](./assets/stack.svg)

 That is the whole point of the `rbp` register.
 It plays the role of an anchor or a base point in the function.
 Using the positive offsets, we can access the return address and parameters pushed onto the stack by the caller.
 On the other hand, negative offsets allow us to access local variables of the current function.

 Right before returning from the `foo` function, we encounter the so-called [function epilogue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue#Epilogue).
-During this step, we restore the initial value of the `rbp` by removing it from the stack.
+During this step, we restore the initial value of `rbp` by removing it from the stack.
 Finally, the last `ret` instruction pops the return address from the stack, and the program's execution continues from this address.

 ## Example